devonp702/home/README.md

 ## notes
 1. The contact me page is just filled out as a blank form.
 When I learn how, I'm planning on making it work.
-2. ~~Gallery is eventually going to become my work portfolio, but for now just has a bunch of placeholder pictures.~~ Some gallary sites have been added!
+2. ~~Gallery is eventually going to become my work portfolio, but for now just has a bunch of placeholder pictures.~~ Some gallery sites have been added!